moorepants/dissertation/control.rst

    also include a preview model of which the tight control needs 2.5s of preview and the loose control needs at least 12.5 s.
-It is interesting to note that he found little change in computed gains for 20% variations in the various model parameters, leading him to conclude that the a rider would be robust to various bicycle designs.
+It is interesting to note that he found little change in computed gains for 20% variations in the various model parameters, leading him to conclude that the rider would be robust to various bicycle designs.
 His controllers show good performance for randomly generated paths.
 [Sharp2007]_